SergioCoboLopez/ELN_Sergio/docs/november/index.md

 No journal club today.
 I am going to work on my GoldSim problems today.
 Last week I produced a model based on energy consumption.
 This produced a very interesting curve, but the bacteria were not consuming O2 or sugar.
 I have to make them do that.
 How?
 I am going to take values from the metabolic model.

+## November 10
+I am going to start looking at the paper.
+For an hour.
+My goals for today are linking Figure 1 to Figure 2